-(4) Summary of significant accounting policies
+(4) Summary of material accounting policies

-The significant accounting policies presented in the consolidated financial statements are summarized as follows.
+The material accounting policies presented in the consolidated financial statements are summarized as follows.
 The accounting policies have been applied consistently to all periods presented in these consolidated financial statements.

 (a) Statement of compliance